fordprior/obstacle_concourse/PROGRESS.md

       1. I renamed it so people wouldn't get confused
       2. I slimmed it down to focus on CentOS and Ruby v24
       3. I added some Concourse stuff

+   This is what it looks like [now](https://github.com/fordprior/s2i-ruby-container).

-set up AWS infrastructure if needed
+## phase 4: set up AWS infrastructure if needed
 ## phase 3: deploy to AWS